Germany national football team manager: Rebuilding and success

-Klinsmann was succeeded by his assistant, Joachim Löw, who has continued in much the same manner as his predecessor.
+Klinsmann was succeeded by his assistant, Joachim Löw, who continued in much the same manner as his predecessor.
 After comfortably qualifying for Euro 2008, the team reached the final, losing 1–0 to Spain.
 Löw continued in the role and qualified for the 2010 World Cup, in which the Team lost the semi-final 1–0 against Spain after overwhelming victories against Argentina (4–0) and England (4–1).
 They finished in third place for the second FIFA World Cup running, after beating Uruguay 3–2.
 Still under the management of Löw, Germany qualified top of Group A in qualification for UEFA Euro 2012 with a record of 10 wins out of ten matches against Kazakhstan, Turkey, Austria, Belgium, and Azerbaijan.
 Germany was placed along with Portugal, Netherlands, and Denmark, thus making it the group of death.
 As the only team to have won all three group matches, Germany went on to defeat Greece in the quarter-final and set a historic record in international football of 15 consecutive wins in all competitive matches.
 In the semi-final match against Italy, despite high expectations, Germany was unable to break the record to defeat Italy in any competitive matches.
 At the 2014 FIFA World Cup, they were pitted alongside Portugal (4–0), Ghana (2–2) and the United States (1–0) in Group G. They reached the final, for a record eighth time and after twelve years, since 2002, after eliminating Algeria (2–1 after extra time), France (1–0) and a historic win against Brazil (7–1) in the knockout stage.
 In the final, Germany defeated Argentina with 1–0 in extra time, winning their fourth title, the first since 1990.
 In 2021, Löw announced his retirement as manager of the team after UEFA Euro 2020.
 This followed Germany's poor performances in the 2018 World Cup, where they exited the tournament in the first round for the first time since 1938, as well as in the 2018–19 UEFA Nations League.